bielpatricio/marketspace/README.md

 # The api will start on port:3333.
 # The docs can be access on localhost:3333/api-docs/

-# The database was created with prisma, so you can see all database running
+# The database was created with prisma, so you can see all database running, if you use android studio, you cant run prisma on port 5555
-$ npx prisma studio
+$ npx prisma studio --port 5556
-# The database will open on http://localhost:5555/.
+# The database will open on http://localhost:5556/.
 ```

 # 🖼 Prints e Layout